The Y Supports Families

 As members of the Y, we have become part and parcel of a community.
 The best part is that I am at peace knowing my boys are in safe hands, as they enjoy the programs offered at the Y. The Y has been a blessing to us in more ways than one.

 y HELPS FAMILY AND INSPIRES BOND

-Danielle Uhlhorn is the Board President of the Eugene Family YMCA and is in her third term on the Board.
+Danielle Uhlhorn was the Board President of the Eugene Family YMCA from 2012-2018 .
 Board participation is completely voluntary, but critical to the YMCA as we are a volunteer-led organization.
 Often, our Board members are inspired in some way by the Y’s cause-driven work as a non-profit organization that has been in Eugene for 130 years.

 Thirteen years ago, my husband, Kris, and I went through an extended period of hardship as young parents, and it was the Eugene Family YMCA that supported us during this critical time.

 It started with a 911 call when our 4-month-old daughter Emma went into anaphylactic shock, after exposure to dairy.
 Over the next several months, Emma developed the most severe case of eczema local allergy specialist Dr. Jacobson had ever seen.
 Her case was so severe, she required an adult to hold her to prevent her from damaging her skin.
 Kris had to close his business so he could stay with her and we had to find childcare for our 2-year-old son, Will.
 With doctor bills piling up and our new family down an income, Kris suggested we call the Y for help.

 The Y offered us financial assistance so that Will could be cared for while Kris cared for Emma at home and I was able to make a career change so that I could provide for our family’s new way of life.